 “In order for a substance to be classified as a Schedule 1 controlled substance, the Board of Pharmacy has to find that it has no medical value and cannot be safely distributed,” ACLU of Nevada Director of Communications and Campaigns Wes Juhl told High Times.
 “The Nevada Constitution, however, provides that cannabis has accepted medical uses as a matter of law—the Constitution even lists a number of diagnoses for which marijuana can be used as a treatment.”

-According to the Drug Enforcement Administration (DEA), Schedule 1 substances are classified as having “no currently accepted medical use and high potential for abuse.”
+According to the Drug Enforcement Administration (DEA), Schedule 1 substances are classified as having “no currently accepted medical use and a high potential for abuse.”
 Cannabis is classified alongside drugs like heroin or LSD.

 Clark County District Judge Joe Hardy ruled that listing cannabis under Schedule 1 is incongruent with the Nevada Constitution, because the Constitution explicitly states that cannabis has medical uses.

 ACLU Nevada represents the Cannabis Equity and Inclusion Community (CEIC).
 The case, CEIC v.
-Nevada Board of Pharmacy, was filed in Clark County court last April, according to press release.
+Nevada Board of Pharmacy, was filed in Clark County court last April, according to a press release.

 “Instead of treating cannabis like alcohol and removing it from the state’s list of controlled substances, Nevada is ignoring its state Constitution and the will of the people,” ACLU Nevada stated at the time.